In Dr. Merritt’s science classes, he aims to make students’ field notebooks as much like professional scientists’ notebooks as possible.

 Where should I create the two Table of Contents pages?

-As mentioned above, you will need to make two identical Table of Contents pages.
-The first one should be created on the first available (blank) right-sided page after the Rules & Guidelines page.
-The second one should be created on the first available (blank) right-sided page after the first Table of Contents page.
-In other words, unlike the Rules & Guidelines page, the Table of Contents pages will not be placed on back-to-back pages.
-If you have any questions about these directions, be sure that you ask your teacher before creating the Table of Contents pages.
+As mentioned above, you will need to make two identical TOC pages.
+The first one should be created on the first available (blank) right-sided page at the front of the notebook.
+The second one should be created on the first available (blank) right-sided page after the first TOC page.
+Take note that the TOC pages will not be placed on back-to-back pages.
+If you have any questions about these directions, be sure that you ask your teacher before creating these two pages.

 Step FIVE: Number your REMAINING pages